Rachel Trevor-Morgan: Royal commissions

 Trevor-Morgan began making hats for the Queen in 2006 – initially she was invited to create six sketches for review and then some designs were made.
 The first of her models was worn by the Queen at her 80th birthday church service at St Paul's Cathedral.
 The Queen then chose another of the designer's hats – a beige shot silk model – for her birthday lunch at the Mansion House – inspiring a Times journalist to note that Trevor-Morgan had now become "a new recruit to a tight little band of royal headwear designers".

-Since 2006, she has been one of the Queen's preferred milliners, creating some 60 hats (averaging ten a year) up to 2012.
+From 2006, she had been one of the Queen's preferred milliners, creating some 60 hats (averaging ten a year) up to 2012.
 In 2014, Trevor-Morgan was awarded a Royal Warrant.

-Trevor-Morgan works closely with the Queen's design team, including fashion designer Stewart Parvin and the Queen's senior dresser and assistant Angela Kelly.
+Trevor-Morgan worked closely with the Queen's design team, including fashion designer Stewart Parvin and the Queen's senior dresser and assistant Angela Kelly.
 More recently, Trevor-Morgan hats have also been worn by other members of the British Royal Family, including Catherine, Duchess of Cambridge.